 When you have a defiant, out-of-control teen, the idea of sending him to a boot camp or wilderness experience program can sound attractive—and also scary.
 Perhaps you’ve heard some amazing stories, with claims of wildly successful, life-saving results.
 On the other hand, you’ve probably also heard the horror stories: allegations of abuse and mistreatment that have, in some tragic cases, resulted in injury and death.
 This, coupled with the fact that sending your child away is heartbreaking and difficult, makes it the hardest decision a parent ever has to make.

-Parents often call the 1-on-1 Coaching and ask, “What do you think about boot camps and military schools?
+Parents often call parent coaching and ask, “What do you think about boot camps and military schools?
 Are they effective?”
 The truth is, that’s a tough question for us to answer because there’s very little independent research on what are collectively called “troubled teen programs.”
 What it really comes down to is that in general, these programs get very mixed results.

 Allegations of abuse, neglect or improper management tend to be associated with programs that are not licensed by the state in which they operate, or accredited by any sort of national accreditation organization.
 If you are considering sending your child or teen to one of these programs, remember that essentially there’s no oversight or accountability without accreditation or licensure—and even if the program is accredited, this isn’t an insurance policy against human error and poor judgment.
 In other words, no program is perfect.
 Be sure to have a good, clear understanding of both the benefits and the risks associated with any program that you’re considering.